Disclaimer: The illustrative map shown on this page should not be interpreted as a legal representation of jurisdictional boundaries.

 Following consultation with the public and concerned bodies, the first two parts of each sea-basin strategy were adopted by the coordinating Prefects in September/October 2019.

-France is finalising the remaining two parts of their Strategic Documents.
-The document was reviewed by the French National Environmental Agency on 5 May 2021 and an online public consultation on the operational aspects of the DSF with the four FSDs was launched from 20 May to 20 August 2021: https://www.merlittoral2030.gouv.fr .
+Regarding finalisation of the remaining two parts of Strategic Documents, the document was reviewed by the French National Environmental Agency on 5 May 2021 and an online public consultation on the operational aspects of the DSF with the four FSDs was launched from 20 May to 20 August 2021.
 From the online consultation, more than 700 comments were received on the four plans.
 The main remarks were on the land & sea interactions, the plan for monitoring and the allocated capacities for the implementation of a sustainable blue economy while recovering a good environmental status for the marine ecosystems.

 On 8 August 2016, the MSP Directive was transposed into French legislation through the entry into force of article 123 of law n° 2016-1087 for the 2nd “reconquest of biodiversity, nature and landscapes”.
 The article modifies the French Environmental code through the introduction of the notion of maritime spatial planning defined as “the process by which the State defines and organises human activities at sea in an ecological, economic and social perspective.
 It does not apply to activities related to defense or national security”.

 The law indicates the Sea basin strategy documents (documents stratégiques de façade – DSF) as the main tools through which MSP is implemented.
 In addition, article 123 introduces the National Strategy for the Seas and Coast into French legislation and simplifies policy governance on biodiversity through the merging of several existing regional agencies in two consultative bodies: the National Biodiversity Committee and the National Nature Conservation Council.